FAQ (Frequently Asked Questions)

 Can I work while being a summer student?

-You will not be able to work or get paid under your F-1 status during the program period.
+Unfortunately you will not be able to work or get paid under your short-term visiting student visa status during the program period.

 What is the language requirement for applying the program?
 If I do not have TOEFL/ IELTS score, will I be able to apply for the program?